OmahaDsaAdmin/hugo-website/README.md

 4. To run the site locally, download Go, download Hugo, `git clone` the repo, and use the following terminal command `hugo server`.
 To stop the local server, use `ctrl+c` in the terminal.
 5. You can also directly modify files through Github, but you won't be able to preview your changes.

+### Publish Dates

+You may notice that running `hugo server` by itself doesn't render posts or events in the future.
+To get around this default behavior, use `hugo server --buildFuture` instead.

 ## Useful tools and info

 1. [Visual Studio Code](https://code.visualstudio.com/)